antor44/livestream_video/README.md

 python playlist4whisper.py

+Local audio/video file must be with full path or if the file is in the same directory preceded with './'

 *For help with options, see the livestream_video.sh section.

 - Supports a fully configurable timeshift feature, exclusive to VLC player (not all streams supported)